AND YOUR HEALTH

 Other people walk on treadmills or use exercise bicycles at home.
 This is fine, too.
 If possible, have an ozonator/ionizer air purifier in the room or in the home, as this will enhance the effects of your exercise.

 Walking is probably the best overall, simple, inexpensive and safe solution to the exercise problem for most people.
 No special equipment or space is needed, you can do it alone or with others, and it gently moves the spine without stressing the joints, tendons or ligaments excessively.
-More on how to walk so as to use walking as a very useful method of healing and development is found in the article entitled Grounding And Centering on this website.

 Other forms of gentle exercise.
 Other good forms of exercise are gentle weight lifting, bicycling if done safely, which is difficult, swimming in safe, non-polluted, non-chlorinated water, and perhaps some light sports such as gentle tennis or racquet ball as long as it is gentle and you do not become exhausted.